abentley/oaf/README.md

 * `fake-merge` to pretend to merge a branch, while actually making no changes to your local contents.

-Note: all new commands can also be used as git external commands, as long as the nit binary can be accessed via that name prefixed with 'git-'.  e.g. by running `ln -s ~/.local/bin/nit ~/.local/bin/git-merge-diff` you can then run `git merge-diff`.
+Note: all new commands can also be used as Git external commands, as long as the nit binary can be accessed via that name prefixed with 'git-'.  e.g. by running `ln -s ~/.local/bin/nit ~/.local/bin/git-merge-diff` you can then run `git merge-diff`.
 (This assumes that ~/.local/bin is in your path, and you have nit installed there.)